 In other articles, we call this “reducing your carbon footprint.”
 This is the central tenet for many contemporary environmental activists.
 The best way to have a positive impact on the planet is to reduce our influence on greenhouse gas emissions.
 The choices you make every day can make a difference — especially when you work with others to create collective change.

 Your ability to reduce the number of greenhouse gases you add to the atmosphere can be divided into two groups:

 - Direct Emissions.
 This is the stuff you personally control, such as how often drive a private car alone, how often you use public transportation, and how much electricity you use.8

 - Indirect Emissions.
 These occur as a result of your choices: how products, services, and groceries get to you, plus how energy is generated before you use it.

 To be clear, we are not advocating for a return to some sort of pre-industrial society.
 We simply feel that you should be more aware of the impact of your choices.
-Hence, you can help reduce greenhouse gas emissions by taking some of the following steps:
+Hence, you can be more environmentally friendly by taking some of the following steps:

 - Drive less

 - Stop using single-use plastics and other disposable goods

 Greenhouse gases are real, and they have a real environmental impact.10 This means you owe it to yourself, your fellow humans, and the future to do what you can to reduce your contribution to climate change.
 In other words: “Reduce.
 Reuse.
 Recycle, Repurpose.”